esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 With Devtools:
 🚨 It's just divs all the way.
 So not a surprise that the page is so inaccessible with a keyboard.

+#### 🛠 Challenge: Find Low Contrast Text Issues using Chrome DevTools
+>Some people with low vision have trouble distinguishing digital text and graphical objects when certain color combinations are used.

+>A contrast ratio measures the difference in brightness between the foreground and background colors of a web page.

+**For this challenge, make a list of what you suspect are color contrast issues on the Careers Portal.**

+**I found the following issues:**
+🚨

 ## Useful resources
 TODO: Add more  useful links.